-- With approximately 840 million people still without electricity access, the world is failing to meet the energy target in the United Nations Sustainable Development Goals (SDGs) for 2030.
+With approximately 840 million people still without electricity access, the world is failing to meet energy targets in the United Nations’ (UN) Sustainable Development Goals (SDGs) for 2030.
 Globally, it was deemed as one of the most important indicators for measuring livelihood quality with the world aiming to ensure universal access to affordable, reliable, and modern energy services by 2030.

-- As one of the fastest-growing regions in the world, ASEAN is also aiming for improved electricity access as one of the key goals under the ASEAN Plan of Action of Energy Cooperation (APAEC) 2016-2025 as ASEAN aiming for achieving energy security, accessibility, affordability, and sustainability for all.
+As one of the fastest-growing regions in the world, ASEAN is also aiming for improved electricity access as one of the key goals under the ASEAN Plan of Action of Energy Cooperation (APAEC) 2016-2025 to achieve energy security, accessibility, affordability, and sustainability for all.
 Despite a noticeable disparity and different challenges faced by Member States, huge efforts are being made to ensure electricity access.
 Subsequently, there is a significant reduction from 190 million in 2005 to only 100 million people in 2019 left without electricity access.

-- In ASEAN, one of the countries closest to total electrification is Indonesia.
+In ASEAN, one of the country closest to total electrification is Indonesia.
 Through years of rapid development, Indonesia reached 98.3 percent in 2017 and aims to electrify roughly another one million households before the end of 2019.
 As the biggest and most populous Member State, Indonesia made huge investments to fulfil this target, significantly larger than other Member States.
 While total electrification is projected to be reached before 2030, Indonesia needs to address the next step to ensure improved livelihoods, to justify the investment made and to set an example for other ASEAN countries.